 While completely fine, remember that communication is about quality over quantity.

-Even if you talk constantly, if your conversations are surface level, you’re missing out on opportunities to deepen your connection and truly get to know one another.
+Even if you talk constantly and your conversations are surface-level.
+You’re missing out on opportunities to deepen your connection and truly get to know one another.

 Conversation = Connection